Race Date 6th May 2018

 T-shirt, medal and goody bag for your 59 Euros but all this seemed irrelevant when you have come all this way just to mess up again.

 After the race I was talking to an athlete from Ennis Track AC, near to where we were staying, and got an invite to training on the following Thursday.
-Unfortunately we missed the ferry over the Shannon at Tarbert coming back form Kerry that evening so were too late to get there.
+Unfortunately we missed the ferry over the Shannon at Tarbert coming back from Kerry that evening so were too late to get there.
 I had looked up the track beforehand to find out how to get there.
 Alongside the floodlit tartan track, there are sportspitches including astroturf, marked walking trails and a fixed cross country course.Use of the track was three Euros.

 Position and times are chip as gun position times don’t work unless you got through the tape.